Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/set_and_secure_django_server.md

 ## Steps to set Up the Django Server

-1. Set up a virtual environment called 'forageenv' using Python `venv` module to host the web server.
+1.Set up a virtual environment called 'forageenv' using Python `venv` module to host the web server.

-2. Unziped the `mysite.zip` folder in the virtual environment.
+2.Unziped the `mysite.zip` folder in the virtual environment.
 The files contained are the following `.py` files (each one is explained at the head):

 `asgi.py`